mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "So?
 People get into shouting matches all the time."

-"Has Mel never told you what the Senate's laws are like?
+"Has Melna never told you what the Senate's laws are like?
 The laws were written by religious fanatics hundreds of Ma'to ago.
 Any sort of shouting or vulgarity is considered a 'corruption of consciousness' and isn't tolerated.
 Needless to say, they had to let me go."

 "Why you and not the others?"